 - 6454.
-For the purpose of determining intestate succession by a person or the person's descendants from or through a foster parent or stepparent, the relationship of parent and child exists between that person and the person's foster parent or stepparent if both of the following requirements are satisfied: - (a) The relationship began during the person's minority and continued throughout the parties' joint lifetimes. - (b) It is established by clear and convincing evidence that the foster parent or stepparent would have adopted the person but for a legal barrier.
+For the purpose of determining intestate succession by a person or the person's issue from or through a foster parent or stepparent, the relationship of parent and child exists between that person and the person's foster parent or stepparent if both of the following requirements are satisfied: - (a) The relationship began during the person's minority and continued throughout the joint lifetimes of the person and the person's foster parent or stepparent. - (b) It is established by clear and convincing evidence that the foster parent or stepparent would have adopted the person but for a legal barrier.